 Gender equality is a fundamental human right.
 Yet despite progress, women and girls around the world do not fully experience equal rights and their potential as economic, social and sustainable development change-agents remains untapped.
 It will currently take over 267 years to achieve equality in terms of women’s economic empowerment and participation.

-Women are underrepresented in power and decision-making roles.
+Women are underrepresented across business.
 They receive unequal pay for equal work and they continue to be targets of physical and sexual abuse.
 Additionally, women-owned enterprises are economically disadvantaged and lack equal opportunity to compete for business opportunities.
 Women also face legal and other barriers that affect their opportunities at work and as entrepreneurs.

 Empowering women and girls helps expand economic growth, promote social development and establish more stable and just societies.
-Women’s economic empowerment benefits both women and children.
-It is pivotal to the health and social development of families, communities and nations.
-Further, the UN’s Sustainable Development Goals (SDGs) underscore women’s empowerment as an important development objective, in and of itself, and highlight the relevance of gender equality to addressing a wide range of global challenges.
+In fact, studies show that women and men participating equally in the economy could add a further US$28 trillion to global annual gross domestic product (GDP) by 2025.
+The UN Sustainable Development Goals (SDGs) underscore women’s empowerment as an important development objective, in and of itself, and highlight the relevance of gender equality to addressing a wide range of global challenges.